adhurwit/SemanticQuestion10K/README.md

 !(https://raw.githubusercontent.com/adhurwit/SemanticQuestion10K/main/10k-q-and-a.png)

-This is a sample project that shows the basics of how to ask questions to a document
-- in this case Microsoft's 10K statement for 2022 - using the Semantic Kernel package.
+This is a sample project that shows the basics of how to ask questions to a document uwing the Semantic Kernel project (https://github.com/microsoft/semantic-kernel).
+For this sample I have used Microsoft's 10K statement for 2022.

 Embeddings are used to create a semantic database.
 When you ask a question, the database is searched for similar sentences.
 A prompt is crafted from these sentences and sent to an OpenAI GPT-3 model in Azure OpenAI Service to create an answer.